Purchased Link Penalties: There’s No Time to Waste

 We realize that many people have seen an SEO benefit from link purchases and, although we have all heard of penalties, most people simply do not think it matters until it happens to them; by then it is too late and the damage is done.

 - Check your ads now for links that might be construed as trying to influence SEO before you are left scratching your head and wondering where your rankings have gone.
-If you have purchased ads with direct links, either rel=”nofollow” them or have them removed.
+If you have purchased ads with direct links, then either rel=”nofollow” them or have them removed.

 If you have any questions on this, please do not hesitate to respond to this post or email us.
 And, obviously, we do expect comments to this post.